 Freemasonry, in its earlier centuries, was a secretive organization due to persecution which it suffered at the hand of State and Church.

-In earlier days’ governments used to consider anything which they can’t control as a threat (some say this is true even today) and thus; secret societies such as The Freemasons were singled out as a threat to the ruling class and persecuted.
+In earlier days’ governments used to consider anything which they can’t control as a threat (some say this is true even today) and thus; The Freemasons (and other secret societies similar to it) were singled out as a threat to the ruling class and persecuted.

 Here are some of the top conspiracy theories about Freemasonry and the accompanying facts which will bring the truth into the open:

 Myth: Freemasons Worship Satan/Lucifer

 Perhaps this is the most popular myth about Freemasons.

-The myth of satanic worship has persisted despite repeated denials from Freemasonry and can be traced back to 18th century.
+The myth of satanic worship has persisted despite repeated denials from Freemasonry and can be traced back to the 18th century.